 This makes it highly likely that there were different groups of Beringian inhabitants that never met.

-A study published in February 2017 strengthens this idea further.
+published in February 2017 strengthens this idea further.
 After examining the shapes of 800- to 500-year-old skulls from Mexico, researchers found they were so distinct, the people the skulls belonged to must have remained genetically isolated for at least 20,000 years.

 To understand who the first Americans really were, we have to consider when they arrived.
 While the exact timing is hard to pin down.
 Nielsen's work gives some insight.
 By sequencing the genomes of people from the Americas, Siberia, and Oceania, he and colleagues could understand when these populations diverged.
 The team concludes that the ancestors of the first Americans came to Beringia at some point between 23,000 years and 13,000 years ago.